aws/sagemaker-jumpstart-industry-pack/README.rst

    :target: https://sagemaker.readthedocs.io/en/stable/
    :alt: Documentation Status

-SageMaker JumpStart Industry Python SDK is an open source library for data engineering and training (with deploying) of industry-focused machine learning models on Amazon SageMaker JumpStart.
+SageMaker JumpStart Industry Python SDK is an open source library for feature engineering, training, and deploying industry-focused machine learning models on Amazon SageMaker JumpStart.
 With this industry-focused SDK, you can curate datasets, and train and deploy models.